Sidebar

 About

-Sector of Applied Biocatalysis was established in 2007 as a group of Industrial Biotechnology in conjunction with the start of the National Programme on the Development of Industrial Biotechnology in Lithuania 2007-2010.
-In October 2010 the group was transformed into the Sector of Applied Biocatalysis and is headed by Inga Matijošytė (Ph.D. in biochemistry and biocatalysis from Delft University of Technology, The Netherlands, 2008).
+The Sector of Applied Biocatalysis was established in 2007 as a group within Industrial Biotechnology, in conjunction with the start of the National Programme on the Development of Industrial Biotechnology in Lithuania 20072010.
+In October 2010, the group was transformed into the Sector of Applied Biocatalysis, headed by Inga Matijošytė (PhD in biochemistry and biocatalysis from Delft University of Technology, The Netherlands, 2008).

 Research

-Sector‘s research is directed towards the search for enzymes with new functionalities and their development towards applied biocatalysis.
-The limited number of suitable and well characterized biocatalysts delays the progress in the application of enzymes in the synthesis of compounds for materials, pharmaceuticals and chemicals.
+The Sector's research is directed towards the discovery of enzymes with new functionalities and their development for applied biocatalysis.
+The limited number of suitable, well-characterized biocatalysts delays the application of enzymes in the synthesis of compounds for materials, pharmaceuticals, and chemicals.

-Sector of Applied Biocatalysis seeks to identify biocatalysts with novel activities by screening for enzymes, development of biocatalyst and application of biocatalyst.
+The Sector of Applied Biocatalysis seeks to identify biocatalysts with novel activities by screening for enzymes, developing biocatalysts, and applying biocatalysts.

-The research focuses on developing of biocatalytic systems employing enzymes from two main classes: oxidoreductases and hydrolases (laccases, lipases, alcohol oxidases, xylanases, etc.).
-We have variety of bacterial and yeast expression systems.
-Also, we also have long lasting experience in developing immobilization systems (carrier and carrier-free).
-Recently, the sector is orienting the research towards dicrovery of new novel biocatalytic routes for high-added value products from bio-based raw materials – biopolymers (polyols, polyurethanes, etc.).
+The research focuses on developing biocatalytic systems employing enzymes from two main classes: oxidoreductases and hydrolases (laccases, lipases, alcohol oxidases, xylanases, etc.).
+We have a variety of bacterial and yeast expression systems.
+We also have extensive experience in developing immobilization systems (carrier- and carrier-free).
+Recently, the sector is orienting research towards the discovery of novel biocatalytic routes for high-added-value products from bio-based raw materials – biopolymers (polyols, polyurethanes, etc.).

-We strive to meet scientific challenges in combination with application-oriented research.
-Therefore, close collaboration with industrial partners resulted in several research oriented projects.
+We strive to meet scientific challenges through application-oriented research.
+Therefore, close collaboration with industrial partners resulted in several research-oriented projects.

-We have skills and experience, possess tools and capacities to develop biocatalytic solutions for specific needs.
+We have the skills and experience, as well as the tools and capacities, to develop biocatalytic solutions for specific needs.
 Please contact us if you need:

 • screening for enzymes (environmental samples, enzyme and strain collections, metagenomic and expression libraries, development of screening systems, etc.);